akinahmet/AWS-hands-on/06_29_2022_route_53_2/README_53-2.2.md

 click create and show that the status is unhealthy approximately after 90 seconds the instance healthcheck will turned into the "healthy" from "unhealthy"
 ```

+- We can also create an alarm (click yes, enter a name and e-mail address, confirm e-mail)

 ### Step 2: Create A record for  "N. Virginia_1" instance IP - Primary record

 - Got to the hosted zone and select the public hosted zone of our domain name